Reproducible-Science-Curriculum/publication-RR-Jupyter/_episodes/01-documentation.md

 - any relevant weblinks
 - how to cite and license and/or terms of reuse

-### Exercise 1
+> ## Exercise 1
+>

-Compare and contrast different research product archives for the quality and value of their documentation, and their corresponding utility for reuse.
+> Compare and contrast different research product archives for the quality and value of their documentation, and their corresponding utility for reuse.
+>

-* MS Salmanpour.
+> * MS Salmanpour.
 (2016).
 Data set [Data set].
 Zenodo. http://doi.org/10.5281/zenodo.193025
-* Solange Duruz.
+> * Solange Duruz.
 (2016).
 Simulated breed for GENMON [Data set].
 Zenodo. http://doi.org/10.5281/zenodo.220887
-* Zichen Wang, Avi Ma'ayan.
+> * Zichen Wang, Avi Ma'ayan.
 Zika-RNAseq-Pipeline v0.1.
 Zenodo; 2016. http://doi.org/10.5281/zenodo.56311
+{: .challenge}

 ## Metadata quality: Good - Better - Best